valentinamoralesestudiantil/ETL_workshop2.1/README.md

 5. The columns of the datases the_grammy_awards will be renamed to avoid later confusion, These will be the new columns (grammy_year, grammy_title, grammy_category, grammy_nominee, grammy_artist, grammy_workers, grammy_img, grammy_published_at, grammy_updated_at).

 6. The attached file will be saved in a CSV called "spotify_enriched" because the spotify dataset was taken and the information of the_grammy_awards dataset that coincides with that of spotify (this means that all rows of the spotify dataset are preserved and the_grammy_awards information will be used only where they find matches) and the has_grammy_match column will be added to identify whether or not there is a coincidence between the two sets of data.

 ---

+## Justification of the union decision

+**The integration of the Spotify and Grammy datasets was made in order to meet the business objectives related to the analysis of the Grammy musical recognition within the Spotify catalog.

+The Spotify dataset was taken as a basis for containing a greater number of records and presenting the largest number of coinsidensias after the union.
+From this, only the information from the Grammy dataset that coincided with the existing songs was incorporated.

+The union was made using the fields (track_name = nominee and artists = artist), which allowed to maintain the integrity of the catalog, avoid irrelevant data and maximize the matches useful for the analysis.

+---